-A7 Centre of Mission
+Borders Centre of Mission

 Hawick, Selkirk and Galashiels, Scottish Borders

-The new A7 Centre of Mission is in the Scottish Borders working alongside three Episcopal Churches – St Cuthbert’s Hawick, St John’s Selkirk and St Peter’s Galashiels.
+The Borders Centre of Mission is in the Scottish Borders working alongside three Episcopal Churches – St Cuthbert’s Hawick, St John’s Selkirk and St Peter’s Galashiels.
 Tim is currently working with the churches and local people to identify what is needed to meet the needs of the area.
 They have also been made chaplains to the Scottish Football Association and to Gala Fairydean Rovers Football Club, where they offer everyday pastoral care and support and a listening ear at times of personal crisis.

 Tim Hatton writes…